worthyag/SixLove/draftReport.md

 {add code snippet}

 Once the calendar was fully functional, the next stage was to incorporate the tennis sessions with the calendar.
 I began by creating a side panel and three modals.
-The side panel displays the tennis sessions to the user when they click on a day (refer to **figure 17**)- though at this stage it just displayed the message "No tennis sessions scheduled".
+The side panel displays the tennis sessions to the user when they click on a day (refer to **figure 17**)- though at this stage it just displayed the message "No tennis sessions scheduled", and the add tennis session button.
+The three modals refers to the 'add session modal' (**figure 19**), the 'edit session modal' (**figure 18**), and the 'delete session modal' (**figure 20**).
+I incorporated the modals with the forms created by the `TennisSessionForm` class previously written in order to communicate with the `TennisSession` database table with ease.

+{add code snippet}